thinkshout/thinkshout/_expertise/digital-strategy.md

 People choose to support your cause because they trust you’ll make good use of their investment.
 How do you nurture a relationship with hundreds, thousands, or even just 20 individuals on your list?

 Our strategists started their careers in development/fundraising departments at nonprofits.
 They know that if your audience doesn’t trust you, or know how you’ll use their funds to affect change, they’ll be less likely to support your cause.
-We work with our clients to help them build communication plans that will cultivate strong relationships with their users that will stand the test of time.
+We work with our clients to help build communication plans that cultivate strong relationships with their users and stand the test of time.

-Prior to arriving at ThinkShout, members of our team raised millions of dollars for organizations implementing strategies predicated on this knowledge; and executed them with the systems and tools that allowed those efforts to succeed.
-Let’s start a conversation about your goals and audiences, and how we can bridge the gap to make your mission one of the top causes they support.
+Prior to arriving at ThinkShout, members of our team raised millions of dollars for organizations implementing strategies predicated on this knowledge, executing them with the systems and tools that allowed those efforts to succeed.
+Let’s start a conversation about your goals and audiences, and how we can bridge the gap to make your mission one of the top causes of your supporters.

 <a name="constrat"></a>